21 Apr Lough Gur

 Each generation at Lough Gur has its acknowledged seanchaí, or storyteller.
 Tom McNamara served in that role for many visitors to the area, including this author.
 Tom was born in nearby Herbertstown, married into a Lough Gur family, and farmed on a hillside above the lake for most of his life.
 He learned the stories of Áine, Geároid Iarla, and Seán O hAodha and memorized them in such detail that when editing one of the videos below, shot in 1999, we were able to insert a few seconds of an audio recording of the same tale made in 1979 to cover a break in the narrative.
 Tom died at 75, just a couple of weeks before our planned reunion with him in 2001.

-Instead, we visited his gravesite and incorporated the scene into the extensive virtual-reality tour, top left.
+Instead, we visited his gravesite and incorporated the scene into the extensive virtual-reality tour at the top of the page.
 Tom’s obituary observed that he “did not confine his story telling prowess to admirers as far way as Derry and Down to Knocknagoshel, and to the annual story-telling weekend at Lough Gur, but on many other stages was acclaimed as a scribe, actor, lover of drama, poetry and anything that added to the betterment of life around his beloved Lough Gur.”14

 Michael Dames (Mythic Ireland) understands Tom McNamara’s traditional tales of Lough Gur to be centered in the primal mythological underpinnings of culture and identity.
 In “The Green Cloak,” (below) the Tree of Life is covered by a green cloth, perhaps representing Ireland, snatched away although protected by the “Otherworld goddess, perhaps Áine…This ambiguous scale is a feature of the task that all deities take on, in proposing microcosm and macrocosm as interchangeable terms.”